secret-escapes-media/microsite-germany-romance/_pages/wellness.md

 title: Wellness
 nav: true
 nav-order: 3
 intro: Nothing is quite as rewarding than heading to one of Germany’s famous spa towns.
-Indulge yourself, and your loved one if need be, in some of the finest wellness retreats in Europe...
+Indulge yourself and your loved one, in some of the finest wellness retreats in Europe...

 banner:
   attribution: >